 Some other nice additions to the recipe might be some vanilla, cinnamon, lavender, lemon zest, rosemary, or other spices and herbs.
 You can also add a bit of lemon juice if you’re concerned about the fruit darkening too much (especially with apples and pears).

-- about 1 pound (16 ounces) of raspberries, washed
+- 1 pound raspberries washed

 - Using a high-speed blender or food processor, blend the berries until you have a smooth, thick liquid.